learn-co-curriculum/react-hooks-react-router-code-along/README.md

 ### Links and NavLinks

-What good are routes if users don't know how to find them or what they are?
+But what good are routes if users don't know how to find them or what they are?

-React Router provides two components that enable us to trigger our routing:
-`Link` and `NavLink`.
+React Router provides two components that allow users to navigate through our page using client-side routing: `Link` and `NavLink`.
 They both have the same base level functionality:

 - They render an `<a>` tag to the DOM
 - When the `<a>` tag is clicked, they change the URL and tell React Router to